alxxdev/langchainjs-for-beginners/README.md

 **By the end**, you'll have a solid understanding of LangChain.js and understand how to build real AI applications you can deploy!

+> **🎯 Teaching Approach:** This course uses an agent-first progression—teaching tools, then agents, then combining them with document retrieval for intelligent RAG systems.
+This mirrors how modern production AI systems are built.

 > [!TIP]
 > **New to AI development?** Check out our companion course [**Generative AI with JavaScript**](https://github.com/microsoft/generative-ai-with-javascript) to learn AI fundamentals first!